 I rethought my homeschool plans and started thinking how I could take his interests and the hours he was spending on his business and turn them into high school credit.

 Maybe you’re in the same place.
 Maybe your teen isn’t that excited about school, and needs the motivation of seeing that learning has a purpose.
-If you’re a long-time homeschooler, you might need to remind yourself of the flexibility that homeschooling offers and allow your teen the time and freedom to pursue his interests without feeling guilty.
-If you’re a “suddenly” homeschooler because of the chaos we’re experiencing, your teen might want to use this extra time to find out what he or she is really interested in studying.
+You might need to remind yourself of the flexibility that homeschooling offers and allow your teen the time and freedom to pursue his interests without feeling guilty.
 Who knows?
-You might decide that you like this less traditional way of learning.
+Maybe with more free time, your teen will be able to decide what business or career he or she is interested in.

 If your teen has a hobby or passion they are spending a lot of time on, here are some steps to take to decide where to you can award credit for work they are already doing.